vtex/styleguide/react/components/AutocompleteInput/README.md

 ### 👍 Dos

 - Help the user avoid errors.
-- Semantically similar phrases or words but grammarly different should appear once.
+- Semantically similar phrases or words but grammatically different should appear once.
 E.g.: "Dress" and "Dresses".
 - Highlight the suggestions.

 ### 👎 Don'ts